MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 Invoke REST API check enables you to integrate with any of your existing services.
 Periodically, make a call to a REST API and continue if it returns a successful response.
 [Learn More](../tasks/utility/http-rest-api.md)

 The evaluation can be repeated periodically using the **Time between evaluations** setting in control options.
 The checks fails if the stage has not started execution within the specified **Timeout** period.
+See [Invoke REST API task](../tasks/utility/http-rest-api.md) for more details.

 > [!NOTE]
 > User defined pipeline variables are not accessbile to the check.
 You can only access the pre-defined variables and variables from the linked variable group in the request body.